ioccc-src/winner/2004/gavin/README.md

 [Makefile](Makefile), and you will have to move the mouse to trigger the initial screen update).

-The judges were able to write a few more programs to run on this OS What are the limitations for such programs?
+The judges were able to write a few more programs to run in this OS.
+What are the limitations for such programs?

 What you can do and what you cannot do in such programs?